s3h10r/polaroidme/README.md

 polaroidme is a simple to use command-line-tool for placing an image into a Polaroid-like frame.
-It offers basic features like scaling and/or cropping, using any (ttf-)font, supports high-res outpu and gets the job just done well.
+It offers basic features like scaling and/or cropping, using any (ttf-)font, supports high-res output and gets the job just done well.
 It is actively maintained & developed (2019).
 To see if it fits your needs take a look at the project's github-repo and check out the examples.